openscopeproject/InteractiveHtmlBom/README.md

 ## Supported versions

-KiCad 5.0 is the only supported version.
+KiCad 5.0 is the only fully supported version.
 Pcbnew python interface is not very stable and tends to have backwards incompatible changes.
 I will try to support future versions but generally you can expect my plugin to be tested only on the latest stable build.

+Plugin is reported to work with KiCad 4 when used from command line but it can break any time.
+If you encounter issues file a bug report and I will try to fix them if possible but no promises.

 ## Known issues